IntelLabs/Hardware-Aware-Automated-Machine-Learning/README.md

 ### [LoNAS: Elastic Low-Rank Adapters for Efficient Large Language Models](./LoNAS/README.md)

-Initial exploration of using NAS on large language models by exploring a search space of elastic low-rank adapters while reducing memory and compute requirements of full-scale NAS, resulting in high-performing compressed models obtained from weight-sharing super-networks.
+Initial exploration of using weight-sharing NAS for the compression of large language models.
+We explore a search space of elastic low-rank adapters while reducing full-scale NAS's memory and compute requirements.
+This results in high-performing compressed models obtained from weight-sharing super-networks.
 We investigate the benefits and limitations of this method, motivating follow-up work.

 ### [EFTNAS: Searching for Efficient Language Models in First-Order Weight-Reordered Super-Networks](./EFTNAS/README.md)